DigitalPath-Inc/alertwest-interview-q2/README.md

 You need to implement an event streaming system that allows for dynamic routing of events to subscribers.
 Patterns are expected to be represented using the [AWS Event Ruler syntax](https://github.com/aws/event-ruler), and events are expected to be arbitrary JSON.

-Your task is to implement, from scratch, a pattern matching algorithm, then to operationalize this pattern matching algorithm for use in a cloud environment.
-Provided in this repo is an example set of patterns (in `patterns_example.json`) and events (in `events_example.json`) with the total number of patterns matched, along with validation patterns (in `validation_patterns.json`) and events (in `validation_events.json`) for testing correctness.
+Your task is to implement, from scratch (e.g. no off-the-shelf libraries), a pattern matching algorithm, then to operationalize this pattern matching algorithm for use in a cloud environment.
+Provided in this repo is an example set of patterns (in `data/patterns_example.json`) and events (in `data/events_example.json`) with the matching results (in `data/matches_example.json`), along with validation patterns (in `data/validation_patterns.json`) and events (in `data/validation_events.json`) for testing correctness.

+> [!NOTE]
+> Make sure to read through the entire README before starting to work on the problem.
+In Part 1, you will only be implementing the pattern matching algorithm.
+In Part 2, you will be utilizing the pattern matching algorithm to implement a service that can be used in a cloud environment.

 ## General Requirements